-Section 6: Meetings.
+Section 5: Meetings.

-The Board of Directors shall meet at such times and places as it may determine or as called by the President or any three Directors. members of the All meetings shall be held on such notice as the Board may prescribe; provided, that any business may be transacted at any meeting without specification of such business in the notice of such meeting.
+The Board of Directors shall meet at such times and places as it may determine or as called by the President or any three Directors.

-Section 7: Professionalism.

-The Board shall require each officer, agent, and employee to conduct themselves in a professional demeaner when acting on behalf of the organization.
-The organization shall carry Errors and Omissions insurance at all time.

-Section 8: Audits.
+All members of the Board of Directors shall be given a formal notice of the Board meeting within 5 business days.
+Electronic means of notice is allowed.
+Each notice must include the business that will be transacted at the meeting.

+Section 6: Audits and Insurances.

-The Board’s Treasurer and staff shall compile financial annual reports for review at every Annual Meeting.
+The Board’s Treasurer shall oversee the compilation of the annual financial reports for review at every Annual Meeting.
 The Board will have a third-party review of the financials completed every two years and audits will be conducted as deemed necessary by the Board when federal regulations require it.

+The organization will always carry no less than Errors and Omissions Insurance for the protection of the organization.

-Section 9: Borrowing.
+Section 7: Borrowing.

-The Board of Directors shall have power to authorize and approve the borrowing of money, and the pledging or mortgaging, or both of any or all the assets of the council as security for the sums so borrowed.
+The Board of Directors shall have power to authorize and approve the borrowing of money, and the pledging or mortgaging, or both of any or all the assets of the Council as security for the sums so borrowed.

-Section 8: Executive Committee.
+Section 9: Board Committees:

+The Board shall have two standing committees:

-The Board shall appoint an Executive Committee of five members composed of the officers and one or two directors (depending on whether the offices of Secretary and Treasurer are combined) as the case may be.
+Executive Committee: The Board shall appoint an Executive Committee of five members composed of the officers and one or two directors (depending on whether the offices of Secretary and Treasurer are combined) as the case may be.

 Meetings of the Executive Committee may be held at such times and places as it may determine, or as called by the President or any two members.